 Each of these keyboard modes supports multitouchinto input so that multiple notes can be played at one time.
-While playing notes with your finger(s) or stylus, each mode also allows you to input Micro-Pitch expressions (see ???) by dragging from side to side, to input timbre expressions (see ???) by dragging up and down, and to input pressure expressions (see ???) by adding and easing pressure.
+While playing notes with your finger(s) or stylus, each mode also allows you to input Micro-Pitch expressions (see section 10.1.3) by dragging from side to side, to input timbre expressions (see section 10.1.2.5) by dragging up and down, and to input pressure expressions (see section 10.1.2.6) by adding and easing pressure.